 Since your muscles are contracted during vibration plate exercises, the wrong form can affect your joints.
 Keep your knees slightly bent to avoid wearing them down.

 You should also adjust the time you spend on each exercise and look at using a vibrating foam roller to help relieve your muscles faster.
-Though experienced users can take 60 seconds for each exercise, beginners should build up to the minute slowly by starting with doing each exercise for only 30 seconds.
+Though experienced users can take 60 seconds for each exercise, beginners should build-up to the minute slowly by starting with doing each exercise for only 30 seconds.

 Don’t worry if this is a much shorter time than you are used to, the intensity of the vibrations makes up for it.
-After all, shorter exercise times is one of the perks of using a vibration machine.
+After all, shorter exercise times are one of the perks of using a vibration machine.